De Blasio addresses bike safety 'emergency' after 17th New York cyclist dies

 Safety efforts will focus on Brooklyn, where most of the 2019 deaths have happened, and increase police enforcement on trucks, which are increasingly a cause of fatal bike crashes, Trottenberg said.

-It was a truck that killed 17-year-old Alex Cordero on Tuesday in Staten Island, according to an NYPD report.
+It was a truck that collided with 17-year-old Alex Cordero on Tuesday in Staten Island, according to an NYPD report.
+The report says Cordero was subsequently pronounced dead at a hospital.
 The teenager was out biking with some friends that afternoon, his cousin Pablo Cordero told CNN, when the crash occurred.

 "The family is devastated," Pablo said.
 He said he was "like a big brother" to his cousin and described him as loving, jovial and family-oriented.